emmanr/personal-typescript-guide/README.md

 For difference between `void` and `never`:

-Void - it returns void (only null or undefined)
+Void - it returns void which is undefined

+> The intent of void is that a function's return value will not be observed.

 Never - it never returns anything